Maritime Labour Convention

 The Crew Hunter (part of Yacht Crew Recruitment & Training Ltd) is committed to the welfare of seafarers, ensuring compliance with the Maritime Labour Convention 2006 (MLC).

-We strongly advise all clients and crew to familiarize themselves with the MLC to fully understand the obligations and rights of yacht owners, crewing agencies, and seafarers.
+We strongly advise all clients and crew to familiarise themselves with the MLC to fully understand the obligations and rights of yacht owners, crewing agencies, and seafarers.
 For comprehensive information about MLC 2006, visit the International Labour Organisation (ILO) website.

 The Crew Hunter logo